STMicroelectronics/STM32CubeMP2/Projects/STM32MP257F-EV1/Examples/ADC/ADC_OverSampler/readme.txt

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.
-The SystemClock_Config() function is used to configure the system clock for STM32H743xx Devices :
+The SystemClock_Config() function is used to configure the system clock for STM32 Device :
 The CPU at 400MHz
 The HCLK for D1 Domain AXI and AHB3 peripherals , D2 Domain AHB1/AHB2 peripherals and D3 Domain AHB4  peripherals at 200MHz.
 The APB clock dividers for D1 Domain APB3 peripherals, D2 Domain APB1 and APB2 peripherals and D3 Domain APB4 peripherals to  run at 100MHz